New York Knicks head coach Jeff Hornacek says that despite the injury problems the team will still consider bringing back Derrick Rose.

 He tells ESPN’s Ian Begley that when the team goes over their plans for next season they’ll “definitely take a look at” bringing back the injury-plagued point guard.

 “When the season ends we’ll all sit down and try to figure out the plan going forward.
 Derrick did a lot of good things for us this year.
 The way he can break down the defense — I think he was starting, as the season went on, got a little more comfortable with that offense.
 So it’s an unfortunate break for him he has to have another surgery, but I’m sure he’ll come back strong from it.
 He worked really hard last summer to get his body in good shape, so I’m sure he’ll do that again.
-When we go over at the end of the year, it’s a guy we’ll definitely take a look at and see if we can bring him back.”
+When we go over [our plans] at the end of the year, it’s a guy we’ll definitely take a look at and see if we can bring him back.”

 It’s hard to imagine Rose back with the team next season.
 Not with the Knicks asserting that the way a player fits into the triangle offense will play a big part into how they shape their roster.